elastic/terraform-provider-ec/README.md

 ### Support tickets severity

-Support tickets related to the terraform provider can be opened with Elastic, however, since terraform is a 3rd party tool (by Hashicorp) which Elastic has no full control over, we will not be able to treat support requests as severity-1(immediate time frame).
-Also, since urgent production-related terraform issues can be resolved via regular API or UI interaction, we ask customers to resort to such methods in case of urgent deployment downtime or issue.
+Support tickets related to the Terraform provider can be opened with Elastic, however since the provider is just a client of the underlying product API's, we will not be able to treat provider related support requests as a Severity-1 (Immedediate time frame).
+Urgent, production-related Terraform issues can be resolved via direct interaction with the underlying project API or UI.
+We will ask customers to resort to these methods to resolve downtime or urgent issues.

 ## Example usage